top of page

 People seek glory.
 They overvalue whatever aligns with their desires to glorify themselves and get what they want.

-For example, a young man might be utterly devoted to football, expecting to make a name for himself, receive headlines on the sports page, and a college scholarship.
+For example, a young man might be utterly devoted to football, expecting to make a name for himself, receive headlines on the sports page, and earn a college scholarship.
 The desire for glory is his idol.
 By contrast, Christians glorify God by serving Him and others.
 They serve Him because of who He is, not for any glory they might receive.

 People naturally overvalue things and undervalue God.
 They expect to benefit from worshipping created things (Numbers 15:39).